 Forming plates and sheets of metal by squeezing large billets between two rollers is known as rolling.
 Rolling is a standard process in manufacturing sheets from steel, aluminum, copper, and other metals.

 Cold rolling of steel and copper alloys uses oil emulsion.
 This emulsion is a specific blend of water-soluble rolling oil with water.
-Rolling oil emulsions get contaminated with fine metal debris as well as oil from the rolled metal.
+Rolling oil emulsions get contaminated with fine metal debris and oil from the rolled metal.

 A high-speed, disc-stack centrifuge is ideal for recovering rolling oil by separating metal particles from the oil.

 Given the higher proportion of solids, a ‘self-cleaning’ type centrifuge can remove all solids down to a half-micron level from the rolling oil.